Hi,

-My recent work examines the EU’s ‘unilateral turn’ in trade and investment policy and the challenges this poses for legitimacy, accountability, and the rule of law.
-I coordinate and teach a range of EU law courses and co-lead the “EU Values in International Trade” research theme at the Utrecht Centre for Regulation and Enforcement in Europe (RENFORCE).
+I am a tenured Assistant Professor of EU and International Law at Utrecht University, where I coordinate and teach a range of EU law courses and co-lead the “EU Values in International Trade” research theme at the Utrecht Centre for Regulation and Enforcement in Europe (RENFORCE).
 I also serve as Managing Editor of the Utrecht Law Review.
+Starting in 2026, I will co-teach a module on EU trade law at the Université libre de Bruxelles (ULB).

 Recent Blog Posts